nerudaj/dgm-lib/Readme.md

 ### Integration from releases

 Under Releases section on Github you can find prepared releases.
-To integrate those, you need to properly include and link SFML and also link `xinput.lib`.

 ## Development